DataDog/integrations-core/cisco_aci/README.md

         #   - <TENANT_2>
    ```

-   *NOTE*: Be sure to specify any tenants in order for the integration to collect metrics on applications, EPG, etc.
+   *NOTE*: Be sure to specify any tenants for the integration to collect metrics on applications, EPG, etc.

 2. [Restart the Agent][5] to begin sending Cisco ACI metrics to Datadog.